lawsocsg/lawsoc-clinic-manual/docs/property.md

 Fund (“CPF”) savings for your purchase, you will have to ensure that you have funds for the following:

-1. Bank loan processing fee (the amount varies from bank to bank and some banks may not charge / will waive this fee).
+1\.
+Bank loan processing fee (the amount varies from bank to bank and some banks may not charge / will waive this fee).

 2. Stamp duty on the SPAor OTP and on the loan documents.

-3. Legal fees for your lawyers, the bank’s lawyers, the CPF Board’s lawyers and incidental legal expenses.
+3\.
+Legal fees for your lawyers, the bank’s lawyers, the CPF Board’s lawyers and incidental legal expenses.

-4. Incidental expenses that have to be settled (refer to Chapter 17.1.1(e)).
+4\.
+Incidental expenses that have to be settled (refer to Chapter 17.1.1(e)).

 You can utilise your CPF savings to help you pay for:

 1. The purchase price.

-2. The stamp duty, legal fees, incidental legal expenses and other related costs incurred in connection with the purchase of the House/Flat.
+2\.
+The stamp duty, legal fees, incidental legal expenses and other related costs incurred in connection with the purchase of the House/Flat.

-3. Monthly instalments for repayment of the loan.
-However, please note that there could be a mortgagee’s restriction on the use of your CPF savings towards servicing your housing loan [135]_ or other issues that should be taken into account.
+3\.
+Monthly instalments for repayment of the loan.
+However, please note that there could be a mortgagee’s restriction on the use of your CPF savings towards servicing your housing loan[^22] or other issues that should be taken into account.
 It is advisable to seek the assistance of a lawyer in order to check the possible use of the CPF savings for this purpose.